erik78se/masterworker/TUTORIAL.md

 ```

 What happens now, is that juju triggers a specific set of hooks on all units involved in the relation called
- "relational hooks".
+ "relation hooks".
 The picture below shows how these hooks are called and in what order when a relation is formed.

 ![juju-hook-state-machine.png][juju-hook-state-machine-image]